unibo-spe/spe-slides/content/11-mdd/_index.md

 ## Model-driven whatever

-- Several, slightly similar names, make create _confusion_
+- Several slightly similar names may create _confusion_
     * e.g. model-driven engineering / development / architecture / etc.

 - Please read _Martin Fowler_'s article on [Model-Driven Software Architecture](https://martinfowler.com/bliki/ModelDrivenArchitecture.html) to clarify

-- Despite the name the key ideas can be summarised as follow:
+- Despite the name, the key ideas can be summarised as follows:
     1. _software engineering_ workflow should start by __modelling the domain__ at hand carefully
         * e.g. with DDD
         * as opposed to focussing on algorithms and data structures